dawidurbanski/universal-data-layer/examples/nextjs/README.md

 > Note: The `slug` argument is available because `indexes: ['slug']` is configured in `udl.config.ts`.

-## Mock Data Structure
+## Mock Data

-The mock fixtures include:
+Mock data is provided by the UDL server's MSW integration.
+The fixtures are defined in `@udl/plugin-source-contentful/mocks` and include:

 **Content Types:**